pollfish/docs/ios.md

 #### Passing user attributes to skip or shorten Pollfish Demographic surveys

-If you know upfront some user attributes like gender, age, education and others you can pass them during initialization in order to shorten or skip entirely Pollfish Demographic surveys.
+If you know upfront some user attributes like gender, age, education and others you can pass them during initialization in order to shorten or skip entirely Pollfish Demographic surveys and also achieve a better fill rate and higher priced surveys.

 <span style="text-decoration: underline">Objective-C:</span>